 U.S. UCAN will build on the success of research and education networks that have played a central role in the development and growth of the Internet and where possible, will collaborate with and leverage the investments of industry equipment/service providers to deliver broadband.

-U.S. UCAN is a community-driven program focused on expanding access to advanced broadband services by CAIs.
+U.S. UCAN is a community-driven program focused on expanding CAI access to advanced broadband services.
 Its scope includes:

 - Identify emerging national networking needs and opportunities and engaging network users and potential users, regional networks, industry providers, and national organizations to implement solutions.